-Pennsylvania has a 12 year statute of limitation on felony sex crimes, meaning that a prosecution had to begin within 12 years of the alleged crime.
+Pennsylvania has a 12-year statute of limitation on felony sex crimes, meaning that a prosecution had to begin within 12 years of the alleged crime.
 In Mississippi, it’s a different story.
-If a woman were to allege that Cosby raped them here in Mississippi, he could be prosecuted at any time.
+If a woman were to allege that Cosby raped her here in Mississippi, Cosby could be prosecuted at any time.
 Let’s look at why.

 - Aggravated Assault